kablondino/Graduation_Project/My_Notes/Bifurcation_thesis.md

 ## Chapter 3: Bifurcation Theory

-+ ???
-A bifurcation is a boundary in parameter space where the topological structure of the dynamic solution changes?

 + A bifurcation boundary divides the entire parameter space of a certain model into regions with qualitatively the same type of solutions.

 	+ Since L-mode and H-mode are qualitatively distinct, they are most likely separated by a bifurcation.